TREES FOR COMMUNITY RECOVERY

 WHO WE ARE

-With a broad consortium of conservation and community development organizations and municipal and county governments, the Urban Drawdown Initiative, American Forests, the Trust for Public Land, The Davey Tree Expert Co. and the Urban Sustainability Directors Network are galvanizing support for the protection and expansion of urban and community forests through the Trees for Community Recovery campaign.
+With a broad consortium of conservation and community development organizations and municipal and county governments, Center for Regenerative Solutions (formerly known as Urban Drawdown Initiative), American Forests, the Trust for Public Land, The Davey Tree Expert Co. and the Urban Sustainability Directors Network are galvanizing support for the protection and expansion of urban and community forests through the Trees for Community Recovery campaign.

 This campaign works to advance a urban and community forest policy platform that would direct a minimum of $4 billion in annual federal investment over the next five years, to conserve, restore and grow urban and community forests and create more than 100,000 family-supporting jobs with a priority in underserved communities of color.